lorcan2440/lorcan2440.github.io/content/post/evolution-evidence/index.md

 7. Arched foot: three arches (medial, lateral, transverse) in the feet act as shock absorbers in walking.

 \* strongest indicators, since these biomechanically prevent quadrupedalism.

+Fossils of extinct primates can be analysed to see whether these traits are present, allowing us to trace the gradual evolution of bipedalism.

 Morphology and biomechanics are linked by causal morphogenesis (Wolff's law).